countvajhula/mindstream/README.rst

 - ``mindstream-mode``, which allows you to enter a Mindstream session from anywhere.
 - ``mindstream-session-mode``, which contains useful commands for active sessions, like saving the session and clearing the buffer to restore a blank template.

+Mindstream commands are bound by default under the prefix ``C-c C-r``.

 Design
 ======